Spanx and other shapewear garments: Harmful?

 In addition, shallow breathing caused when one’s diaphragm cannot expand due to squeezing is another ding to well-being.

 Even scarier?
 Tingling — both permanent and temporary — caused by nerves in the legs being pinched.
 “It’s like putting these giant rubber bands around your upper thighs and tightening them when you sit,” Erickson said.
 This pinching action can also contribute to varicose veins, blood clots, and lymph congestion — leading to swollen ankles.
+When this happens, you can try varicose vein treatment.

 Prevention is key